ar5had/node-notes/README.md

 # node-notes
-Reading this along with learnyounode exercises will benifit the most
+Reading this along with doing learnyounode exercises will benifit you the most

 ## To start a program using node-notes
 node \<program_name>